ccbtokyo/visvib-manual/docs/en/4-use.md

 ![Audio settings window.]()

 First, click the "Open Audio Setting" button in the top right.
 A new window will open.
 In the second item from the top, DRIVER, select "ad_portaudio" or "Windows DirectSound" (or "Core Audio" for Mac).
-In the third item, INPUT DEVICE, select the name of the audio interface you're using.
+In the third item, INPUT DEVICE, select the name of the audio interface you are using.
 After selecting, close the audio settings window.

 If the "DSP" button is gray, click it to turn it green.